hipe/tmx/zerk/doc/issues/015-option-parsing.md

 for every association in the compound stack which in turn involves loading every model referred to in it.

-cacheing is only helpful here if we take into account that a) this is niCLI so it is not long-running :[#034] and b) as we always metion it, [#ac-002]#DT3 the ACS tree is dynamic so we have to assume that all indexing is just a "snapshot" of this moment.
+caching is only helpful here if we take into account that a) this is niCLI so it is not long-running :[#034] and b) as we always metion it, [#ac-002]#DT3 the ACS tree is dynamic so we have to assume that all indexing is just a "snapshot" of this moment.